-Anne Marie McElwee, Administrative Assistant Joann O'Doherty, Executive Assistant to the Dean of the College Amanda Brown, Academic Support Services Coordinator relatively new (or newly expanded programs) that work specifically with first gen and/or low-income students: the STEMLA program (STEM in the Liberal Arts) and Breaking Barriers.
+We especially want to highlight two relatively new (or newly expanded programs) that work specifically with first gen and/or low-income students: the STEMLA program (STEM in the Liberal Arts) and Breaking Barriers.
 Faculty candidates often ask about programs designed to serve such students, so we wanted to make sure you knew about them.
 Bryn Mawr also has a long-standing relationship with the Posse Program, a scholarship program for student leaders from urban public high schools.
 These programs all provide staff/faculty mentors and other services.
 Keep an eye out for more information when you get here.